30 Questions That Made Me Quit My Job and Start Traveling

 Your life is that great opportunity.

 In order to live life to the fullest, you don’t necessarily need to buy a fancy-pants apartment nor get married.
 You need to jump into the unknown, conquer your fears and do whatever makes you smile.
 Sometimes traveling includes buckets of hesitations, sunburns and tears.
 Sometimes it’s full of changes and lessons learned.
 None of us is a stranger to taking new and sometimes scary steps in life.
-They will often present when you least expect them.
+They will often present themselves when you least expect them.
 The least expected thing in my life was to fall in love.
 Fall in love with traveling.
 Answering these 30 questions gave me the courage to quit my day job and start the journey of a lifetime.

 2. What would you do if nobody would judge you?